Oliver Hirschbiegel: Career

-In 2004, he attracted world-wide attention with the film Der Untergang (released in English-speaking countries as Downfall), produced by Bernd Eichinger.
-It recounts Adolf Hitler's last days, and sparked an extensive debate in Germany over the portrayal of Nazi leaders.
+In 2004, he attracted world-wide attention with the film Der Untergang (released in English-speaking countries as Downfall), starring Bruno Ganz as Adolf Hitler during his last days.
+The film sparked an extensive debate in Germany over the portrayal of Nazi leaders.
 The film was a critical and commercial success, winning numerous awards and a nomination for the Academy Award for the best foreign film.
 One scene from the film has become the basis for a widespread viral video phenomenon.
 Before directing the film, he was in talks to direct Blade: Trinity.

 He directed his first Hollywood feature The Invasion, which was partly re-shot by Australian director James McTeigue, at the request of the studio.

-Hirschbiegel directed the biographical film Diana, about Diana, Princess of Wales, which was released in September 2013.
+Hirschbiegel directed the 2013 biographical film Diana, about Diana, Princess of Wales, which was released in September 2013.
 Actress Naomi Watts plays the title role.

-His film 13 Minutes was selected to be screened out of competition at the 65th Berlin International Film Festival.
+His film 13 Minutes was selected to be screened out of competition at the 65th Berlin International Film Festival in 2015.

-Oliver's brother Urs is an assistant director and producer.